Moderate deviations of triangle counts in sparse Erd\H{o}s-R\'enyi random graphs $G(n,m)$ and $G(n,p)$: Codegrees in

 \begin{remark} While this lemma is incredibly elementary, we didn't immediately find a reference for it.
-If it hasn't already been studied, it could be of some interest to find ``best possible'' results along the same lines. \end{remark}
+If it hasn't already been studied, it could be of some interest to find ``best possible'' results along the same lines.
+This is discussed further in the concluding remarks. \end{remark}

+\begin{proof}Clearly the result is trivial if some vertex has degree at least $n/r$ so we may assume all degrees are less than $n/r$.

+Consider the digraph obtained from $G$ by replacing each edge by two oriented edges (one in each direction).
+It clearly suffices to find $v_1,\dots, v_r$ such that the union of the out-neighbourhoods in $D$ of these vertices has cardinality at least $n/r$.
+We note that all in and out degrees in $D$ are at most $n/r$ and that $e(D)=2e(G)\ge 2n^2/r^2$.

+We may find $v_1,\dots ,v_r$ greedily.
+Let $v_1$ be a vertex of maximum out-degree and let us write $d_1$ for this degree and let $S_1:=N^{+}(v_1)$ be the set of out-neighbours of $v_1$.
+We now remove from the digraph all edges into $S_1$.
+In the remaining digraph we find a vertex of maximum out-degree $v_2$ with out-degree $d_2$, set $S_2=S_1\cup N^{+}(v_2)$, and remove any other edges into $S_2$.
+We continue.

+At step $i$, we may assume the current set $S_i$ has cardinality at most $n/r$ (else we are already done) and so the total number of removed edges so far is at most $n^2/r^2$.
+It follows that at least $n^2/r^2$ edges remain and so $d_i\ge n/r^2$.